Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

 [CoroutineScope].

-Since [TestCoroutineDispatcher] is stateful in order to keep track of executing coroutines, it is important to ensure that [cleanupTestCoroutines][TestCoroutineDispatcher.cleanupTestCoroutines] is called after every test case.
+Since [TestCoroutineDispatcher] is stateful in order to keep track of executing coroutines, it is important to ensure that [cleanupTestCoroutines][DelayController.cleanupTestCoroutines] is called after every test case.

 ```kotlin
 class TestClass {